sysolab/SyHub/README.md

 mkdir -p ~/syhub/{config,scripts,static,templates}

 Copy Files: Place all provided files in their respective locations under ~/syhub/.
 The setup script should be syhub.sh.
-If you copy syhub.sh to syhub_setup.sh, ensure the contents match exactly.
+If you copy syhub.sh to syhub_setup.sh, ensure the contents match exactly (verify with diff).
 For user plantomioX1, files should be in /home/plantomioX1/syhub/.

-Verify config.yml: Ensure config.yml is in ~/syhub/config/config.yml with all required fields:
+Verify config.yml: Ensure config.yml is in ~/syhub/config/config.yml with all required fields.
+Use 2-space indentation and quote values with special characters (e.g., passwords starting with !):

 wifi_ssid and wifi_password: For the WiFi access point (AP mode). sta_wifi_ssid and sta_wifi_password: For connecting to your router (STA mode).
 Other settings: MQTT credentials, ports, etc.

-Example config.yml snippet:
+Example config.yml:
 project:
   name: plantomio
   wifi_ssid: plantomio_ap
   wifi_password: plantomio123
   sta_wifi_ssid: YourRouterSSID
-  sta_wifi_password: YourRouterPassword
+  sta_wifi_password: "YourRouterPassword"
   mqtt:
     username: plantomioX1
     password: plantomioX1Pass